rui314/mold/docs/mold.md

 ## ENVIRONMENT VARIABLES

 * `MOLD_JOBS`:
-  If this variable is set to `1`, only one process of `mold` runs actively.
-A mold process invoked while another active mold process is running will wait before doing anything until the active process exits.
+  If this variable is set to `1`, only one `mold` process will run at a time.

-  The purpose of this environment variable is to reduce peak memory usage.
+  If a new mold process is initiated while another is already active, the new process will wait until the active one completes before starting.

-  Since mold is highly parallelized, there's no point in running it simultaneously.
-If you run N instances of mold in parallel, it would take N times more time and N times more memory.
-If you run them serially, it would still take N times more to finish, but their peak memory usage is reduced to normal.
+  The primary reason for this environment variable is to minimize peak memory usage.
+Since mold is designed to operate with high parallelism, running multiple mold instances simultaneously may not be beneficial.
+If you execute N instances of mold concurrently, it could require N times the time and N times the memory.
+On the other hand, running them one after the other might still take N times longer, but the peak memory usage would be the same as running just a single instance.

-  If your build system tends to invoke multiple linker processes simultaneously, you may want to try to set this environment variable to `1` to see if it could improve overall performance.
+  If your build system invokes multiple linker processes simultaneously and some of them often get killed due to out-of-memory errors, you might consider setting this environment variable to `1` to see if it addresses the OOM issue.

-  Currently, any value other than 1 is silently ignored.
+  Currently, any value other than `1` is silently ignored.

 * `MOLD_DEBUG`:
   If this variable is set to a non-empty string, `mold` embeds its